dizpunk/cheatsheets/utilities/find.md

 # [FIND]()
-Search for files in a directory hierarchy
+Search for files in a directory hierarchy.

 ```
 find PATH [OPTIONS] COMMANDS